pablodecm/phd_thesis/src/102_chapter_2.md

 which is proportional to the number of collisions for a given process during that period and thus can be used to quantify the amount of data acquired.
-When studying data from different time periods jointly, integrated luminosity is additive, even if the beam conditions (e.g. proto density) are different as long as the beam energies are matching.
+When studying data from different time periods jointly, integrated luminosity is additive, even if the beam conditions (e.g. proton density) are different as long as the beam energies are matching.
 Such notion will be particularly useful when talking about the amount of data collected by a detector during a year or a longer data acquisition period.